scrapinghub/scrapy-autoextract/README.rst

   so it's best to use ``AUTHTHROTTLE_ENABLED=False`` in the settings.
 * Redirects are handled by AutoExtract, not by Scrapy, so these kinds of middlewares might have no effect
-* AutoExtract doesn't handle retries internally, they should be handled by its clients.
 * 429 errors could be handled as standard retries when using Scrapy middleware, but they're handled properly and automatically with scrapy-poet integration, as it relies on `scrapinghub-autoextract`_.